zeineb12/tweet_classification/README.md

 ## Introduction

-This project is part of the course Machine Learning at EPFL.
+This project is part of the Machine Learning course at EPFL.
 It is part of a challenge hosted on AIcrowd ( [https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019](https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019 )  ) .

-Given two datasets (one with negative tweets and the other with positive tweets) we had to apply machine learning techniques to predict the sentiments of the test dataset.
+Given a training set of tweets labeled as expressing a happy feeling versus a sad feeling, we use NLP techniques as well as machine learning models to predict the sentiments of an unlabeled test dataset.

 ## Dataset Information
 To obtain the same results than us, you need to download the following files from [https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019/dataset_files](https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019/dataset_files)  :